AdamBanham/the-scheme-simpn/readme.md

 ## Progress

+Good progress on simulating the pre-scheme process.
-Some good process at the moment.
-Docuementation of examples in the simpn, is a bit light.
-But talking the code, mostly explains the code.
+Documentation of examples in simpn is a bit light.
+But mostly reading the code, mostly explains the code.
+More type hints would be nicer for building custom elements.
 The interaction of simtokens and simvars still feels a bit foreign to me.

 ### Initial Thoughts on simPN